 Yes, second cousins are considered to be family.
 Unlike other relations with more generational gaps and fewer ancestors in common, second cousins are not considered to be distant relatives.

-In the US, it is legal to marry your second cousin, although they are commonly believed to be family already.
+In the US, a second cousin marriage is legal.
 It is illegal to marry your first cousin in around half the states in the US due to genetic concerns.

 As the children of first cousins, second cousins are blood-related.
 Second cousins share great-grandparents and as first cousins share grandparents, the connection is halved with every new generation.